Presidio, Texas: History

-During the Mexican Revolution, General Pancho Villa often used Ojinaga as his headquarters for operations and visited Presidio on numerous occasions.
+In 1790, the Spanish signed a peace agreement with the Lipan Apache, creating El Barrio del Cementerio de Los Lipanes, now located downtown.

 In 1849, a Comanche raid almost destroyed Presidio, and in 1850, Indians drove off most of the cattle in town.
 A post office was established at Presidio in 1868, and the first public school was opened in 1887.

-In 1897, President William McKinley appointed George B. Jackson, an African American former buffalo soldier, as customs collector at Presidio, a position he held until his death in 1900.
-Jackson, a businessman from San Angelo, was considered the "wealthiest colored man in Texas" in the second half of the 19th century.

-As a result of General Francisco "Pancho" Villa's force's raid and capture of Ojinaga on January 10, 1914, many Mexican army troops and civilians fled to Presidio, seeking safe-haven.
+During the Mexican Revolution, General Pancho Villa often used Ojinaga as his headquarters for operations and visited Presidio on numerous occasions.
+As a result of Pancho Villa's force's raid and capture of Ojinaga on January 10, 1914, many Mexican army troops and civilians fled to Presidio seeking safe-haven.
 U.S. forces detained 2,000 Mexican refugees in Presidio, eventually marching them north 60 miles to Camp Marfa.
 The refugees would later be sent by train to Ft.
 Bliss (El Paso).

 In 1930, the Kansas City, Mexico and Orient Railway reached Presidio and the Presidio–Ojinaga International Rail Bridge was built.
 The population grew from 96 in 1925 to 1,671 in 1988, but the number of businesses declined from 70 in 1933 to 22 in 1988.
 At the end of 1988, Presidio experienced a population boom, due in part to previously undocumented immigrants enrolled in the amnesty program.
 The population in 1990 was 3,422.
-Despite Presidio's having been occupied continuously since ancient times, the community was finally incorporated in 1980, with Herb Myers elected as Presidio's first mayor.
+Despite Presidio having been occupied continuously since ancient times, the community was finally incorporated in 1980, with Herb Myers elected as Presidio's first mayor.

-The 1959 movie Rio Bravo featured the town, and in 1964 the movie Rio Conchos.
+The town is featured in the 1959 movie Rio Bravo and the 1964 movie Rio Conchos.

 In 1986, the Texas Department of Transportation opened a two-lane bridge, connecting Presidio and Ojinaga, the Presidio–Ojinaga International Bridge.
 By 2019, a second span will be constructed, with the original bridge being refurbished.
 The increased bridge capacity is projected to meet higher traffic, mainly commercial and agricultural in nature.

 As of 2020, Presidio's local economy is based largely upon employment at Presidio Independent School District, United States Customs and Border Protection, and local retail businesses.

 In 2010, Presidio built the world's largest sodium-sulfur battery to provide power when the city's lone line to the United States power grid goes down.